tuobangli/author_ber6/README.md

-Submit REDS: Invariant moment to PNAS
+Submit REDS: moment to PNAS